ValU020/Java-Project/Workshop2/README.md

 ## Application Overview

+Be able to do calls is a prioritary task, but due to time the project will only have voice calls.
 The proposed application is inspired by Skype and includes:
 - User registration with email.
-- Messaging and voice/video calls.
+- Messaging and voice calls.
 - Public and private group creation and management.
 - Contact handling and user profile customization.
 - Account control (temporary suspension, deletion).